Privileges, Limits, and Requirements of a Private Pilot License

 FAR 67.401: Special Issuance of Medical Certificates

-In some circumstances, it is understood that a pilot may be perfectly qualified to fly while also having a condition that would normally disqualify them from medical certification.
 This regulation allows the Federal Air Surgeon to make exceptions and issue time-limited medical certifications to pilots, including pilots pursuing their private pilot’s license or seeking to renew their existing medical certification.

 Usually, this is done in cases where there is a chance that the pilot is still competent and safe to be in the air.
-The temporary special issuance allows the pilot to tested for continued competence and ability despite their medical condition.
+The temporary special issuance allows the pilot to be tested for continued competence and ability despite their medical condition.

 Statements of Demonstrated Ability (SODA)